amagsid/lps-monitoring-dashboard/README.md

 1. Increased Complexity in data handling and sepertion: I found it woiuod take more time to seperate data especially that its a big stream of continious real time data in

-Option 2, Option 2: Multiple WebSocket Connections:
+Option 2: Multiple WebSocket Connections:

 Advantages: